mrfishie/sailor/readme.md

 # [<img src="http://i.imgur.com/VjhXaUr.png" alt="Sailor logo" title="Sailor" width="804px" />](http://mrfishie.github.io/sailor)

+## Deprication Notice: While this project is still pretty new, I haven't had the time or willpower to fix many of the glaring issues and bugs in Sailor.
+I might start working on this project again sometime in the future, but for now, I'm not working on any updates/additions for this project.

 **The #1 way to win the internet with [Sails](http://sailsjs.org/)**

 ### `bower install sailor-client --save`